ambitus/aionz-st-document-intelligence-with-rhaiis-leveraging-ibm-spyre/README.md

-# spyre_enhanced_document_summarizer
+# Spyre enhanced Document Summarizer

-This repository contains code for summarizing documents using Spyre with granite models.
+This repository contains code for summarizing documents using Spyre with Granite models.

 ## Prerequisites